Girardvjonathan/blog/_posts/health/2022-01-03-why-i-started-keto.md

   - nutrition
 summary: Reasons why I started keto
 preview: /assets/images/nadine-primeau-n4RrgczkLJM-unsplash.jpg
+excerpt: I think having an optimal health is really paramount to living a good life.
+This is why I started experimenting with my diet.
 ---

 Let me start by saying I think having an optimal health is really paramount to living a good life.
 What's the point to live a long life if its in pain and you are limited by your body?
 I heard multiple persons saying the 30s is when the body start to ready feels older and not as sharp as before.
 What if it didn't have to be this way?